 The Company meets the definition of a qualifying entity under Financial Reporting Standard 100 ("FRS 100").
-Accordingly, for the year ended 31 December 2022 the financial statements have been prepared in accordance with Financial Reporting Standard 101, 'Reduced Disclosure Framework' ("FRS 101"), and the UK Companies Act 2006.
+Accordingly, for the year ended 31 December 2023 the financial statements have been prepared in accordance with Financial Reporting Standard 101, 'Reduced Disclosure Framework' ("FRS 101"), and the UK Companies Act 2006.
 The Company is domiciled in the United Kingdom.

 The financial statements are prepared on the historical cost basis, as modified by certain financial instruments held at fair value through profit and loss.
 Historical cost is generally based on the fair value of the consideration given in exchange for the assets.
-The significant accounting policies are described in note 21.
+The material accounting policy information and other explanatory information is described in note 21.
 They have all been applied consistently throughout the year and the preceding year.

-As permitted by FRS 101, the Company has taken advantage of the disclosure exemptions available under that standard in relation to financial instruments, capital management, presentation of comparative information in respect of certain assets, presentation of a cash flow statement and related disclosures, standards not yet effective, and related party transactions.
+As permitted by FRS 101, the Company has taken advantage of the disclosure exemptions available under that standard in relation to financial instruments, fair value measurement disclosure, capital management, presentation of comparative information in respect of certain assets, presentation of a cash flow statement and related disclosures, standards not yet effective, and related party transactions.

 Where required, equivalent disclosures are given in the Group financial statements of Mondi plc.
-The Group financial statements are available to the public and can be obtained as set out in note 20.
+The Group financial statements will be available to the public and can be obtained as set out in note 20.